-Google advices Website administrators to shun back-links from spammy link farms and excessive link bartering as this may bring disrepute to your Website.
+Google advice Website administrators to shun back-links from spammy link farms and excessive link bartering as this may bring disrepute to your Website.
 Registering on less important web directories and websites that are not pertinent to your line of business contributes nothing to your PageRank.
 The one solution to get organic back-links is to develop content that is relevant to customers.
-This alone would encourages other Websites to link to it.
+This alone would encourage other Web sites to link to it.

 Matt Cutts of Google’s search quality group suggests a few straightforward strategies to get back-links that matter:

-- Participate in blogs and forums: Be an active participant of subject oriented forums and blogs.
+- Participate in blogs and forums: Be an active participant in subject-oriented forums and blogs.
 Generate writing pieces and tutorials that impart genuine information to customers.
 If you have something of value to offer, comment on other posts and give people the advantage of your expertise and practice.
 Work towards achieving an authoritarian standing.